Spring-2022-CISC374/mvp-whatsaveryalleneating/README.md

 Started working on vitamin tetris, the blocks fall now.

 ### Noah K
-Create the repo and added jquery for some reason.
+Create the repo and added home screen.

 ### Zhenhao
 Started working on the spaceship game